 In addition to using synthetic nitrogen fertilizer, farmers apply manure on their farmland.
 This manure, containing plentiful amounts of nitrogen in aggregate, is produced by animal feeding operations or large CAFOs that raise dairy and beef cattle, chickens, turkeys, and hogs.

 Using USDA Census of Agriculture data on the number of animals produced per county (1982 to 2017) and data on the amount of manure produced per livestock animal, we found that in 2017 alone, 116 billion lb of manure were generated by 88.6 million dairy and beef cattle, chickens, turkeys, and hogs in Iowa.
-This manure contained an estimated 991 million lb of elemental nitrogen.
+This manure contained an estimated 991 million lb of elemental nitrogen (see Figure 3 for our estimate of the share of elemental nitrogen in manure applied to corn acres).
 Total manure produced has increased over the last four decades from 107 billion lb in 1982, or an 8 percent increase.
 In total, we estimate that 3.8 trillion lb of manure have been produced by livestock in Iowa between 1982 and 2017.

 Appropriately disposing of manure is costly, which is why dumping it on farmland has become a common practice.
 Manure is commonly gifted or bartered between livestock producers and crop producers in Iowa.
 In many cases it is applied when land is bare in the fallow season or to rotations of soybeans.
 These practices have further exacerbated the nitrogen pollution problems in waterways.